Way (machine tool element)

 A way (sometimes known as a slideway, guideway, or bedway) is a type of linear bearing, specifically a linear plain bearing, in a machine tool.
 It facilitates precise linear motion along a given axis.
 A way is ground, scraped, or (less often) molded to be very flat, and ways often come in pairs to ensure a flat plane for the carriage or sliding element (slide) to move along smoothly.
 Ways are usually lubricated with way oil (a kind of machine oil specially made to adhere to the ways while vertical).

 Ways have been used since the 19th century and are a critical part of manufacturing processes, especially those requiring low tolerances such as machining.
 They have been made of various materials over the years, ranging from wood to cast iron, and nowadays including plastic alloys and special polymer materials.
 They are crafted with painstaking precision, usually being scraped into near total flatness with hand tools.
 This flatness is required to both provide good results in the manufactured parts, as well as prevent the stick-slip phenomenon (jerking motion due to friction at low speeds).
-In recent years they have started to be phased out by roller-element bearings ("ball" bearings), or are forgone entirely in some CNC machines.
+In recent years they have started to be phased out by rolling-element bearings ("ball" bearings), or are forgone entirely in some CNC machines.

 Materials

 The material the way is made from has differed and evolved since their invention.

 Though ways have also been made from wood, the most common material for ways is cast iron, which provides a rigid and durable base for the ways to be formed on.
 Ways made from cast iron usually have to be scraped into the final dimensions by hand, which is a long and laborious process.

 In the late 20th century, composite materials have started to come into use, such as the plastics Turcite and Rulon.
 These materials are applied to the ways in strips with adhesive, acting as a sacrificial surface that wears instead of the iron, while keeping the same degree of flatness.
 The composite materials help to reduce friction between the way and the slide, further reducing maintenance costs and downtime.

-A 21st century development is Moglice, a low-friction structural polymer that can either be applied as a fluid or a putty.
-This achieves a perfect match between the way and the guide, and eliminates the need for almost all hand work.
-This method of application causes a problem due to the formed way making 100% contact with the slide; the way has to be flaked (spotted) to prevent the lubricating oil from being squeezed out the ends over time.